Ganiyat-dev/DevMentor/README.md

-# DevCoach Api
+# DevMentor Api

-> Backend Api for Devcoach application which is a bootcamp directory you can checkout the specs for this API [here](https://docs.google.com/document/d/1ZpYxx2H4kjCCHIVc4wXK1DKvm13llQs9j27bDX_rQ_0/edit?usp=sharing)
+> Backend Api for DevMentor application which is a bootcamp directory.
+You can checkout the specs for this API [DevMentor API Specs](https://docs.google.com/document/d/1ZpYxx2H4kjCCHIVc4wXK1DKvm13llQs9j27bDX_rQ_0/edit?usp=sharing) .
+And you can check out the API [DevMentor API](https://devmentor.host)

 ## Usage